 During the First World War, a voluntary force known as the Women's Police Volunteers, later the Women's Police Service, was established.
-These volunteer constables and officers wore uniforms and patrolled the streets of cities and towns across the UK with particular interest in women and children involved in crime.
+These volunteer constables and officers wore uniforms and patrolled the streets of cities and towns across the UK with a particular interest in women and children involved in crime.

 In August 1915, Edith Smith became the first woman in Britain to be appointed a police officer with full powers of arrest.
 Her duties were to deal with cases where women were involved.
-She was posted to Grantham in the spring of 1915 to try and tackle the problem of prostitution outside a nearby army base.
+She was posted to Grantham in the spring of 1915 to try to tackle the problem of prostitution outside a nearby army base.

 Maud West 1880 - 1964

-In the police force, Lilian Wyles was recognised as the first female detective in the Metropolitan Police Service.
+In the police service, Lilian Wyles was recognised as the first female detective in the Metropolitan Police Service.
 She started her police career in February 1919 as one of three sergeants in the Metropolitan Women Police Patrols covering Central London and the East End, but at that time did not have the power of arrest.

 Thanks in most part to Lilian, patrol women within the Metropolitan Police were finally given the power of arrest in 1923.
 Lilian was promoted to chief inspector in 1932.

-She retired in 1949 and wrote her memoirs, A Woman at Scotland Yard: Reflections on the Struggles and Achievements of Thirty Years in the Metropolitan Police.
-Her headstone, funded by the Metropolitan Women Police Association, bears the inscription ‘We stand upon the shoulders of such pioneers’.
+She retired in 1949 and wrote her memoirs: A Woman at Scotland Yard: Reflections on the Struggles and Achievements of Thirty Years in the Metropolitan Police.
+Her headstone, funded by the Metropolitan Women Police Association, bears the inscription: ‘We stand upon the shoulders of such pioneers’.

-But it wasn’t until the 1970s that female police officers gained equal status to men and fulfilled the same role and duties.
+It wasn’t until the 1970s that female police officers gained equal status to men and fulfilled the same role and duties.
 Before this, police forces segregated male and female officers, giving them different ranks, responsibilities and sometimes separate facilities.

-The Equal Pay Act 1970 and Sex Discrimination Act 1975 changed this, and segregation was gradually phased out with the Metropolitan Police integrating female officers in 1973.
+The Equal Pay Act 1970 and Sex Discrimination Act 1975 changed this, and segregation was gradually phased out, with the Metropolitan Police integrating female officers in 1973.